The Boathouse team

-Our kitchen is in the very capable hands of award-winning chef Colin Barker, who has now been with The Boathouse for 20 years, first joining us in 2007 as Senior Sous Chef.
+Our kitchen is in the very capable hands of award-winning chef Colin Barker, who has been with The Boathouse for over 20 years, first joining us in 2007 as Senior Sous Chef.

 Early in his career, Colin worked with Liam Tomlin at Banc before winning the NSW Lexus Young Chef of the Year Award in 2005.
 He then worked alongside Warren Turnbull of Assiette before spending time in the UK as Senior Chef de Partie under the guidance of Brett Grahame at The Ledbury, a one-Michelin Star restaurant in London’s Notting Hill.

 A keen fisherman, Colin has a passion for sustainable seafood and enjoys seeking out the more unusual species of fish, preparing them in unique combinations with seasonal ingredients.

 In late 2017, Colin was invited by rugby league legend ET to join him on a trip to Wessel Islands, NT, and a mackerel fishing adventure for the TV series Seafood Escape with Andrew Ettinghausen on Network Ten.
 The series shows the action and adventure of how sustainable seafood is sourced from the seas and bays around Australia.

 Christophe has contributed towards The Boathouse’s reputation for friendly but professional service since 2005, previously as Assistant Manager and Head Sommelier and now as our Restaurant Manager.